 All Classifications are assigned to work 5 days per week, 8 hours per day.
 The City Manager may adjust work schedules at any time to meet operational needs.

-The Chief of Police shall assign Public Safety Classifications D and E as needed and applicable.
+The Chief of Police shall assign Public Safety Classifications D, E and F (Chief’s Executive Assistant) as needed and applicable.

 Hours of Work

-All classifications covered by this salary resolution are designated as exempt under the Fair Labor Standards Act.
-It is expected that employees will work a minimum of forty hours per work week and any additional hours that may be required to fulfill the responsibilities and work assignments of the position.
-As all classifications are exempt, individuals are not eligible for overtime without prior authorization from the City Manager
+Classifications A-E covered by this Executive and Mid-Management Compensation Plan are designated as exempt under the Fair Labor Standards Act.
+It is expected that Employees will work a minimum of forty hours per work week and any additional hours that may be required to fulfill the responsibilities and work assignments of the position.
+As all classifications are exempt, individuals are not eligible for overtime without prior authorization from the City Manager.
+Employees listed in F will be covered under FLSA guidelines, these positions will be eligible for overtime for any hours worked over 8 hours a day or 40 hours a week.
+Part-time Employees will be eligible for overtime only after 40 hours a week.

 Duties & Responsibilities

 Employees agree to devote productive time, ability, and attention to the City's business.
-Employees shall not hold secondary employment and shall be employed exclusively by the City, subject to any exceptions approved in writing by the City Manager.
-As an exempt employee, Employee shall not receive overtime or extra compensation for work performed outside normal business hours, without prior authorization from the City Manager.
+Exempt Employees shall not hold secondary employment and shall be employed exclusively by the City, subject to any exceptions approved in writing by the City Manager.
+As an exempt Employee, Employee shall not receive overtime or extra compensation for work performed outside normal business hours, without prior authorization from the City Manager.

 ARTICLE 4.
 LEAVES OF ABSENCE